A Heteroscedastic Accelerated Failure Time Model for Survival Analysis: Application to a Colon Cancer Study

-As a basis of comparison for the HAFT model, we consider both the homoscedastic AFT with log-Normal survivals and a Cox proportional hazards (CPH) model.
-Stepwise regression based on the AIC was employed to select the covariates in the AFT and CPH models amongst all main effects and second order interactions.
-The HAFT model was given the same location covariates as its homoscedastic counterpart, and for simplicity we set the shape covariates to all the main effects.
-Parameter estimates for the fitted models are in Appendix~\ref{app:modelfit}.
+In order to obtain well-fitting models, bidirectional stepwise regression based on the Akaike Information Criterion (AIC) was used to select the covariates in the AFT and CPH models amongst all main effects and second order interactions.
+The HAFT model was given the same location covariates $\WW$ as its homoscedastic counterpart, followed by stepwise selection for the scale covariates $\ZZ$.
+For this particular dataset, the only scale predictor retained is the treatment indicator \tt{rx}.
+Full parameter estimates for the fitted models are given in Table~\ref{tab:coef}.